call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 a location in Singapore, and a location in Australia for both plans.
 However, I will NOT recommend them due to them artificially limiting player slots on their
 Budget plan, charging $2 for unlocking unlimited slots.
 Player slots are infinite and user defined by default and companies like GGServers take advantage of unknowing owners by enforcing artificial player limits to make owners pay more for more slots.
 Disgusting.

+[GOAT.host](https://goat.host/minecraft#) : GOAT.host is a newer host offering hosting for $3 per GB of ram with a Ryzen 9 5900X or $3.50 per GB of ram with a Ryzen 9 5950X.
+They have locations in New York and Miami - Florida.
+Storage is extremely limited by default (10GB) so be wary that you may run into issues.

 [GoGaming](https://gogaming.com/gameservers/minecraft.php) : GoGaming is a host offering multiple hosting locations in the USA, two Australia locations, and a
 Singapore location.
 They charge $7.50 per GB of ram with an unknown CPU.
 While those dual Australia locations are nice, $7.50 per GB is too expensive for not